MrDave1999/CPlugin.Net/docs/index.md

 [![CPlugin.Net-logo](https://raw.githubusercontent.com/MrDave1999/CPlugin.Net/bd7e7c8787e5a1b4987cd5a506e680261dce19b0/plugin-logo.png)](https://github.com/MrDave1999/CPlugin.Net)

-A simple library that implements a plugin loader for .NET.
+A simple library that allows to implement a plugin-based architecture.
 It also includes a `PluginAttribute` type to be used by plugins.